Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability

+{ While the above tensor structure is somewhat involved, the physical meaning of the transport coefficients is clear (See \cite{Hongo:2020qpv, Hattori:2022hyo} for more details).
+Due to a preferred orientation specified by a magnetic field, the familiar shear viscosity $\eta$, bulk viscosity $\zeta$, and resistivity $\rho$ split into two components parallel and perpendicular to a magnetic field.
+The coefficient $\zeta_\times$ is a cross bulk viscosity that quantifies the pressure response along the parallel direction in response to compression in the perpendicular direction.
+The last one $\zeta'_\times$ is also a cross bulk viscosity with the directions swapped. } Note also that we have $\zeta_\times = \zeta_\times' $ by virtue of Onsager's reciprocal relation and that there are no Hall terms in the charge-neutral systems.

-Note also that we have $\zeta_\times = \zeta_\times' $ by virtue of Onsager's reciprocal relation and that there are no Hall terms in the charge-neutral systems.
-The two coefficients $ \rho_ {\bot,\para}$ are identified with the resistivities in the perpendicular and parallel directions with respect to the magnetic field \cite{Grozdanov:2016tdf,Hongo:2020qpv,Hattori:2022hyo}.
-The second law of thermodynamics, i.e., the inequalities (\ref{eq:first-order}), basically requires all the transport coefficients introduced above be semi-positive.
-An exception is the off-diagonal component $\zeta_\times $ that does not have to be semi-positive definite since the second law can be insured as long as the eigenvalues of the matrix are semi-positive definite.
+The second law of thermodynamics, i.e., the inequalities (\ref{eq:first-order}), basically requires all the transport coefficients introduced above be semipositive.
+An exception is the off-diagonal component $\zeta_\times $ that does not have to be semipositive definite since the second law can be ensured as long as the eigenvalues of the matrix are semipositive definite.
 In summary, one finds the inequalities